bit-team/doc/mainwindow.rst

     Toggle hidden files (starting with a dot) to be shown in files view.

 |restore| Restore
     Restore selected files or folders.
-This button has a submenu (hold down the button).
+This button has a sub-menu (hold down the button).
 Default action is ``Restore``.

     If this button is grayed out you need to select a snapshot in `Timeline`_.